Facing backlash, California county rescinds homeless shelter plan

 Facing a public backlash, supervisors in Orange County, Calif., on Tuesday rescinded their plan for emergency homeless shelters in three cities.

-The homeless shelters in Irvine, Huntingtin Beach and Laguna Niguel were to house up to 400 people, the Orange County Register reported.
+The homeless shelters in Irvine, Huntington Beach and Laguna Niguel were to house up to 400 people, the Orange County Register reported.

 Laguna Niguel ranks seventh among the nation’s wealthiest cities, according to a 2016 Register report.